schlatterbeck/pymininec/README.rst

 The fourth parameter gives the width of the ground (the distance to the next medium), this is a length in X-direction for linear boundary and a radius for circular boundary.
-The fourth parameter is not used for the last `--medium`` option.
-Note that it only makes sense to define multiple grounds that are *down* from the last ground (i.e. specifying a negative height) because the pymininec engine currently will not take refraction from a higher ground into account.
+The fourth parameter is not used for the last ``--medium`` option.

+Note that you typically want *negative* heights for media further out, this allows modelling of summits.
+Mininec *allows* the specification of *higher* grounds but the results will be questionable as no reflection at the higher ground is modelled.
 The first medium must always be at height zero.

 For the first medium, radials can be specified.
 Radials are allowed only for non-ideal ground.
 The option ``--radial-count`` gives the number of